Blurrybboi/aichat/Chat-REPL-Guide.md

 .agent                   Use a agent
 .starter                 Use the conversation starter .variable                Set agent variable
-.save agent-config       Save the current agent config to file .info agent              View agent info
+.info agent              View agent info
 .exit agent              Leave the agent
 ```